 The Knights Templar Convention brought 2,000 members to Watertown, NY (1911)

-Planning would begin in early January, at which time the local Watertown Commandery, No. 11, had already obtained sufficient funding to ensure a reception for the convention, which was thought to be one of the largest and most successful conclaves in years.
-The entirety of the affair was financed by local members of the Masonic fraternity.
+Planning would begin in early January, when the local Watertown Commandery, No. 11, had already obtained sufficient funding to ensure a reception for the convention, which was thought to be one of the largest and most successful conclaves in years.
+Local members of the Masonic fraternity financed the entire affair.

 With large crowds anticipated for June 20th, the police department would staff 40 officers for patrol that day, well above their 16 own patrols.
 The city would tap into other local communities for support, including 12-15 policemen from Syracuse.
 All officers on duty would be uniformed, with a number mounted to help keep crowds in order throughout the day.
 It’s perhaps not a coincidence, but the new New York Central passenger terminal opened in the city mere days before, on June 15th, and reportedly easily handled the traffic.

 Over 2,000 men from around the State of New York, members of the masonic Knights Templar, descended on the town, which spent $7,000 and several weeks preparing for the event.
-Public Square would be adorned with the same illuminated columns that were used the previous year.
+Public Square would adorn the same illuminated columns used the previous year.
 In addition, over 18,000 incandescent lamps would be used in string lighting and set pieces, including locations on side streets, the Knight on the Woodruff Hotel, an Eagle symbol, and the State Armory, where the Templar Ball was held with over 400 couples.

 The parade itself would be called “Most brilliant affair of its kind ever seen in Watertown – line of march four miles in length” by the Daily Times.
 “Such a spectacle was never before witnessed in the North Country,” they would remark of the culmination of the 98th annual conclave of the Grand Commandery, Knights Templar, of the state of New York.
 At times, the crowd bursting into cheer drowned out 200 instruments playing as part of the parade.